iffy/nim-relay/README.md

-This relay server lets machines send data to each other.
+This library contains code for making a relay server that lets machines send data to each other.
+By default, it is a WebSockets server, though portions of this library may be used independently to offer a relay through a different protocol.

 The relay server can see all traffic, so clients that want privacy should use encryption.
+Clients should also authenticate each other through the relay.

+## Example

+TODO

+## Commands

 Clients send commands and receive events.

-The serialization format for commands and events is left up to users.
-However, an example implemention is provided below.

 Following are the commands and events:

-## Commands

 ### Iam = "i"